eypsilon/Curler/README.md

     /**
      * Set postfields avoiding internally setted stuff to send data as body
      * content, eg PUT.
 This class uses http_build_query(), if an array is
      * given.
-Convert to any string format that fit your needs */ ->postFields( json_encode([
+Convert to any string format that fits your needs */ ->postFields( json_encode([
             'lorem_ipsum' => 'dolor sit amet',